modal-labs/modal-examples/misc/whisper_pod_transcriber/README.md

-# Modal Whisper Podcast Transcription
+# Modal Podcast Transcriber

+This is a complete application that uses [OpenAI Whisper](https://github.com/openai/whisper) to transcribe podcasts.
+Modal spins up 100-300 containers for a single transcription run, so hours of audio can be transcribed on-demand in a few minutes.

+You can find the app here: https://modal-labs-whisper-pod-transcriber-fastapi-app.modal.run/

+## Architecture

-This is an example of a full-stack Modal application consisting of 3 components:
+The entire application is hosted serverlessly on Modal and consists of 3 components:

-1. React + Vite SPA
+1. React + Vite SPA (`whisper_frontend/`)
-2. FastAPI server
+2. FastAPI server (`./api.py`)
-3. Modal async job queue
+3. Modal async job queue (`./main.py`)

-The entire application is hosted serverlessly on Modal.

 ## Developing locally